osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 sudo sed -i 's/^#kolla_external_vip_address.*/kolla_external_vip_address: "'${INTERNAL_IP}'"/' $GLOBALS_FILE
 ```
 ##### Step 8: Kolla requires atleast two interfaces on Target Hosts:
 1. FIRST_INTERFACE which is used as network interface for api, storage, cluster and tunnel and which should have an IP address.
-This interface should be the one on which Ironic IP/INTERNAL_IP is assigned
+This interface should be the one on which Ironic IP/INTERNAL_IP (stored in previous step) is assigned
 2. SECOND_INTERFACE which is used as external interface for neutron can be the same as FIRST_INTERFACE or one can specify another interface with/without IP.

-__To find which interface(First Interface) have an Ironic IP(10.3.72.x) and which interface can be used as Second Interface
+__To find which interface(First Interface) have an Ironic IP/INTERNAL_IP(10.3.72.x) and which interface can be used as Second Interface
 execute the following command on your deployment/Target hosts__
 ```shell
 ip a